medrimonia/per2013/papers/preparationContent.md

 Problem
 -------
-- Problem : Finding a k-partition with choosen vertices in a k-connected graphs
+- Problem : Finding a k-partition with choosen vertices in a k-connected graph
+  - authors of the article
+  - publication context
 - k-connected-graphs
   - Formal Description
   - Example